JonathanWindell/StockWebsite/TextDocs/README.md

 This project leverages the following technologies:
    1: Flask: Lightweight web framework to build the backend and handle HTTP requests.
    2: PostgreSQL: Relational database to store stock data, earnings reports, and other relevant information.
+   3: Postman for API calls to structure database tables
-   3: Jinja2: Templating engine for rendering dynamic web pages based on data from the server.
+   4: Jinja2: Templating engine for rendering dynamic web pages based on data from the server.
-   4: JavaScript: Used for handling frontend interactivity and dynamic content rendering.
+   5: JavaScript: Used for handling frontend interactivity and dynamic content rendering.
-   5: CSS/HTML: For creating a clean, responsive, and user-friendly layout.
+   6: CSS/HTML: For creating a clean, responsive, and user-friendly layout.
-   6: Matplotlib: Used to generate charts for fund sectors.
+   7: Matplotlib: Used to generate charts for fund sectors.

 How It Works:
    1: Backend (Flask): The Flask server handles the routing and logic for data fetching, processing, and rendering.
 It interacts with the PostgreSQL database to
      fetch stock data and news articles.
-   2: Database (PostgreSQL): The database stores stock prices, company earnings, and news articles.
+   2: Database (PostgreSQL): The database stores stock prices, company earnings, quarterly and annual earnings.
 Data is fetched via API calls and stored in the database for
      efficient retrieval.
    3: Frontend: HTML and CSS are used to create a clean, responsive design.
 JavaScript is used to fetch and display real-time data from the backend, updating charts and stock information dynamically.